Asiek777/Lone079/README.md

+# Fork info
+This repository is a fork of https://github.com/Cyanox62/Lone079.
+It has been created to bind health of spawned SCP with number of activated generators.

 # Lone079

 SCP-079 will be turned into a random SCP with partial health and spawned in SCP-939s containment chamber when he is the last SCP alive instead of being auto recontained.